WELCOME & INTRODUCTION

 - All final exam grades are subject to a final review by education department staff.

 If a student fails the final exam (Score below 70%), he/she may take up to three make-up exams within 90 days of the end date of the course.
-Instructors are not permitted to give make-up exams.
-Students are responsible for scheduling their make up exams during regular office hours (Monday – Friday, 8:30am-4:30pm).
+Students are responsible for scheduling their make up exams during regular office hours (Monday – Friday, 8:30am-1:00pm).

 Students who fail the three make-up exams will not be allowed to take another final exam without retaking the course.